hashicorp/design-system/website/docs/components/form/super-select/partials/code/how-to-use.md

 It’s primarily a wrapper for [ember-power-select](https://ember-power-select.com) and uses the 8.1.0 version with specific accessibility and styling choices that best fit our design system.

-We provide two main components with similar APIs: `SuperSelect::Single` and `SuperSelect::Multiple`.
+We provide two main components with similar APIs: `Form::SuperSelect::Single` and `Form::SuperSelect::Multiple`.

 **There are two ways to use each of the Super Select component types:**